NENA911/notify-bodies/README.md

 # Notify Bodies

-Schema for the SIP Notify mechanism described in RFC 6665 as used by various functions in an i3-based NG9-1-1 infrastrucutre,
+Schema for the SIP Notify mechanism described in RFC 6665 as used by various functions in an i3-based NG9-1-1 infrastructre.
+The Notify mechanism provides the ability to request asynchronous notification of events for SIP elements when cooperation between end-nodes is required.
+Many elements in an i3-basesd NG9-1-1 use this mechanism to communicate events and states with eachother.

 ## Owner